 When the jars have been prepared, ladle the hot apple juice into the jars.
-Leave approximately ¼ to ½ inch headspace in the jars to allow the lids room to seal correctly.
+Leave approximately a quarter to half-inch headspace in the jars to allow the lids room to seal correctly.

 Place a new lid and a ring on each jar securely.
 From there, place the jars in a water bath canner.
 Fill the canner with water until each jar is fully covered.